hashicorp/terraform-provider-azurerm/website/docs/r/express_route_circuit_connection.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name which should be used for this network ExpressRouteCircuitConnection.
-Changing this forces a new network ExpressRouteCircuitConnection to be created.
+* `name` - (Required) The name which should be used for this Express Route Circuit Connection.
+Changing this forces a new Express Route Circuit Connection to be created.

-* `resource_group_name` - (Required) The name of the Resource Group where the network ExpressRouteCircuitConnection should exist.
-Changing this forces a new network ExpressRouteCircuitConnection to be created.
+* `resource_group_name` - (Required) The name of the Resource Group where the Express Route Circuit Connection should exist.
+Changing this forces a new Express Route Circuit Connection to be created.

-* `circuit_name` - (Required) The name of the express route circuit.
-Changing this forces a new network ExpressRouteCircuitConnection to be created.

-* `peering_id` - (Required) The ID of the Express Route Circuit Private Peering Resource of the circuit initiating connection.
+* `peering_id` - (Required) The ID of the Express Route Circuit Private Peering within which this Express Route Circuit Connection should be created.

-* `peer_peering_id` - (Required) The ID of the Express Route Circuit Private Peering Resource of the peered circuit.
+* `peer_peering_id` - (Required) The ID of the peered Express Route Circuit Private Peering.

-* `address_prefix` - (Required) /29 IP address space to carve out Customer addresses for tunnels.
+* `address_prefix_ipv4` - (Required) The IPv4 address space to carve out customer addresses for tunnels.

 ---

 * `authorization_key` - (Optional) The authorization key.

-* `ipv6circuit_connection_config` - (Optional) A `ipv6circuit_connection_config` block as defined below.

----

-An `ipv6circuit_connection_config` block exports the following:

-* `address_prefix` - (Optional) /125 IP address space to carve out customer addresses for global reach.
+* `address_prefix_ipv6` - (Required) The IPv6 address space to carve out customer addresses for global reach.

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the network ExpressRouteCircuitConnection.
+* `id` - The ID of the Express Route Circuit Connection.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

-* `create` - (Defaults to 30 minutes) Used when creating the network ExpressRouteCircuitConnection.
+* `create` - (Defaults to 30 minutes) Used when creating the Express Route Circuit Connection.
-* `read` - (Defaults to 5 minutes) Used when retrieving the network ExpressRouteCircuitConnection.
+* `read` - (Defaults to 5 minutes) Used when retrieving the Express Route Circuit Connection.
+* `update` - (Defaults to 30 minutes) Used when updating the Express Route Circuit Connection.
-* `delete` - (Defaults to 30 minutes) Used when deleting the network ExpressRouteCircuitConnection.
+* `delete` - (Defaults to 30 minutes) Used when deleting the Express Route Circuit Connection.

 ## Import

-network ExpressRouteCircuitConnections can be imported using the `resource id`, e.g.
+Express Route Circuit Connections can be imported using the `resource id`, e.g.

 ```shell
 terraform import azurerm_express_route_circuit_connection.example /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/group1/providers/Microsoft.Network/expressRouteCircuits/circuit1/peerings/peering1/connections/connection1